xoomsday/ler/README.md

 2.  **Open the Application**: Navigate to `LocalEpubReader.html` in your browser.
-3.  **Upload a Book**: Click the `+` button in the top pane and select one or more `.epub` files.
+3.  **Upload a Book**: Click the `+` button in the top pane and select one or more `.epub` or `.cbz` files.
 They will appear in the book grid.
 4.  **Read a Book**: Click on a book's tile.
 It will open to your last read position.
 5.  **Manage Books**: Use the filter and sort controls in the top pane